 Air Fryer Butternut Squash

 - Extra virgin olive oil: Avocado oil or refined coconut oil are both great substitutes for olive oil.

-- Salt and pepper: Bring out the flavors of the squash with a bit of salt and pepper.
-Feel free to use more or less than the recipe calls for and season to taste.
+- Sea salt and black pepper: Bring out the flavors of the squash with a bit of salt and pepper.
+Feel free to use more or less than the recipe calls for.

 - Optional:

-- Seasoning of your choice: Add extra flavor to this super easy air fryer recipe and season the squash with spices like cinnamon, paprika, or rosemary.
+- Seasoning of your choice: Add extra flavor to the winter squash by seasoning it with spices like cinnamon, nutmeg, paprika, or rosemary.

 How to Make Air Fryer Butternut Squash

-Transfer the seasoned butternut squash to the air fryer basket, spreading them out into a single layer.
+- Transfer the pieces to the air fryer basket, spreading them out into a single layer.

-Cook for 12-15 minutes, shaking the basket halfway through to ensure the squash cubes cook evenly.
+- Cook for 12-15 minutes, shaking the basket halfway through to ensure the butternut squash cooks evenly.

 I love to use this method of cooking butternut squash when I want a quick and easy batch of butternut squash soup!

-Transfer leftover squash to an airtight container or zip top plastic bag.
+Transfer any leftover air fried squash to an airtight container or zip top plastic bag.
 Store in the fridge for up to 4 days or freeze for 2-3 months.
-Allow to thaw before reheating.
+Let it thaw in the fridge before reheating.

-You can use frozen butternut squash in this recipe if you would like, but it will likely need a few minutes of added cook time.
-Frozen vegetables tends to cook a bit different than fresh too.
-So, keep in mind that the texture may be different.
+You can use frozen butternut squash if you would like, but it will likely need a few minutes of additional cook time.
+Frozen vegetables tend to cook a bit differently than fresh, so keep in mind that the texture may be different.

+Air Fryer Butternut Squash